Chres-SC/bitcoin/doc/files.md

 ## Data directory location

-The data directory is the default location where the Revolt core files are stored.
+The data directory is the default location where the Revolt Core files are stored.

 1. The default data directory paths for supported platforms are: